 How do I know when to contact your office?

 Any time you have concerns about your student’s functioning, we’re happy to help directly or provide alternative methods of addressing the issue.
 For example, parents periodically call and are worried about the social life of their student who might feel lonely or like they are not making friends.
-Unless there are unusual circumstances, we would contact the RA or hall director for the student, share your concerns and have them speak with the student to determine a course of action which may include visits at our office or simply the hall staff working more closely with your student.
-We wouldn’t disclose any personal history you reveal with the hall director or RA to minimize any privacy concerns, but since they interact with the students on a daily basis, we like to start there.
+Unless there are unusual circumstances, we would contact the resident assistant or hall director for the student, share your concerns and have them speak with the student to determine a course of action which may include visits at our office or simply the hall staff working more closely with your student.
+We wouldn’t disclose any personal history you reveal with the hall director or resident assistant to minimize any privacy concerns, but since they interact with the students on a daily basis, we like to start there.